 Panda Express Fortune Cookies

 I like making fortune cookies because it means I get to write fortunes.
 My fortunes are sometimes ridiculous (“No matter what, be sure you don’t…ah, never mind.
 Have a cookie.”), sometimes sarcastic (“Wow, you broke a cookie!
 Have you been working out?”), and sometimes paradoxical (“These cookies are filled with lies.”).
 But’s let’s face it, the fortune isn't the best part.
 What matters most is that the cookie tastes good.

 Contrary to popular belief, fortune cookies are not from China.
 They don’t even serve them in China.
 Fortune cookies are an American invention, created either in San Francisco or Los Angeles in the early 1900s—the exact origin is in dispute.
 Originally, I set out to clone the best-selling fortune cookie in the U.S., called Golden Bowl, made by Wonton Foods.
 But I found out that I don’t like those cookies.
 They're thin and tasteless and have an unnatural orange tint to them.
-Instead, I chose to hack the thicker, tastier, golden brown fortune cookies you get at the largest Chinese take-out chain.
+Instead, I chose to hack the thicker, tastier, golden brown Panda Express fortune cookies.

 Fortune cookies start their life looking like pancake batter.
 The batter is formed into 3-inch circles that, when baked, become thin cookies.
 These are pliable when warm and crispy when cool—so you’ll need to work fast when forming them.
 Because they’re so thin, it’s best to bake the cookies on a silicone pad or nonstick foil.
 You can also use parchment paper, but it tends to ripple from the moisture of the batter, and that ripple shows up on the surface of the cookies.